Representing the Real Impact of Data & Security Breaches

 - Compare the company’s policies to industry standards

-If you or a loved one were affected by a data security breach or you have questions about any breaches that have taken place, contact us for more information.
+Contact Seeger Weiss.
+If you or a loved one were affected by a data security breach or you have questions about any violations that have taken place, contact us for more information.
+The firm is also accepting new clients on multiple ongoing cases against major retailers; see more (here).